 The journey started Wednesday when I flew to West Virginia and back, toured the Library of Congress, Megabused to NYC, and flew Norwegian Air to Madrid, Spain.
 I detailed the first day in this post: Greg’s first day of #40K to Far Away adventures.

 In Madrid, I bought a one day tourist travel pass for 8.40 Euros which gave me unlimited metro (subway), bus, and train rides within Madrid and from/to the airport.
 I took the metro to downtown and went into a WeWork office where I had reserved a hot desk.
-This was free thanks to my Business Platinum card (which offers 1 year of WeWork for free).
+This was free thanks to my Business Platinum card (

 At WeWork, I made the most of free drinks and food (I was lucky to be there when a local restaurant brought in sandwiches!).
 My first priority was to try to find a place to sleep that night.
 I logged into CouchSurfing to see if anyone had answered my last minute request for Madrid surfers needing hosts.
 Not only was the answer no, but my request wasn’t there!
 While CouchSurfing is awesome in many ways, their tech leaves a lot to be desired.
 I quickly posted a new request and started looking up alternatives.
 I searched to find the cheapest hostel and the cheapest AirBnB options.
 There were some dirt cheap options, but they didn’t look pleasant.
 I also looked for midnight movies.
 Maybe I could find a reclining seat and a really long late night movie?
 Lord of the Rings trilogy anyone?
 Anyone?